- Chart

 Strengths

-- Expanding charging network footprint
+- Expanding network of charging stations.

-- Strategic acquisitions to accelerate growth
+- Strategic acquisitions to accelerate growth.

 Weaknesses

-- Profitability challenges and ongoing net losses
+- Profitability challenges and reliance on funding.

 Opportunities

-- Expansion into new geographic markets
+- Expansion into new geographic markets.

 Threats

-- Intensifying competition leading to price wars
+- Intensifying competition and price wars.

-- Technological obsolescence of charging hardware
+- Technological obsolescence of charging equipment.

-- Supply chain disruptions affecting hardware availability
+- Supply chain disruptions and rising component costs.

 Competitors and Market Share